 Jessica had been the state trail coordinator for the Department of Natural Resources in New Mexico since 2006.
 Prior to working in New Mexico, she held the same position in Missouri, where she had worked on the Katy Trail and acted as the chair of the Ozark Trail Council.

-If you have a suggestion of someone that should be remembered for their contribution to the Ozark Trail, Email your story and/or pictures to Steve Coates.
+If you have a suggestion of someone that should be remembered for their contribution to the Ozark Trail, Email your story and/or pictures to Roger Allison.
 The postal address is 406 W. High St., Potosi MO 63664.
 Be sure to let us know if you want to be published on this website.